Where to see cherry blossoms in Sweden

 Körsbärsdalen, near Lund

-It takes a bit of commitment to get there but if you’re staying in Lund then Körsbärsdalen, or cherry valley, is well worth a visit.
+If you’re staying in Lund then Körsbärsdalen, or cherry valley, is well worth a visit. it takes a bit of effort to reach — but it’s worth it.
 Each May, its bright-white blossoms open up before fluttering to the ground like confetti.

 Unless you have your own wheels you’ll need to hop on a public bus from Lund to Veberöd (around 40 minutes).
 From there it’s a 40-minute walk south along Idalavägen.
-If you want to stay over, there’s a B&B in the valley.
+This is one of the most atmospheric places to see cherry blossoms near Lund.
 While you’re in the area you can also try riding this whacky bike-train through the countryside.

 Sundsvall